JCombee/qbrow/README.md

 If a folder doesn't exist yet, type its name and select **Create "Name"** — the folder is created and you step into it automatically. `Escape` steps back up the tree one level at a time.

-### `/tag` command
+### `/tag add` command

 Tag a bookmark so it surfaces when you search by that label:

-1. Type `/tag <search>` — results show bookmarks matching your search
+1. Type `/tag add <search>` — results show bookmarks matching your search
 2. Select a bookmark with `Enter` or click
 3. Type the tag name (e.g. `tcg`, `work`, `reference`) and press `Enter`

-The bookmark will now appear in results whenever you search for that tag.
 Tags are shown as chips on each result row.

+### `/tag remove` command

+Remove a tag from a bookmark:

+1. Type `/tag remove <search>` — results show bookmarks matching your search
+2. Select a bookmark with `Enter` or click
+3. Select the tag to remove from the list

+### `/settings` command

+Opens the settings page in a new tab.
+From there you can view your current keyboard shortcut and navigate to your browser's shortcut management page to change it.

+### New tab / privileged pages

+On pages where the palette cannot be injected (new tab, `chrome://`, `brave://`, etc.), pressing the shortcut navigates the current tab to a standalone palette page.
+On `https://` pages where injection is blocked (e.g. the Chrome Web Store), a new tab is opened instead so the original page is preserved.

 ---